January 16, 2020

-Growing a successful business can be achieved with seven core principles, whether it is small family fun business or a Fortune 500 global company.
-These foundation principles stand the test of time which make them timeless.
+Growing a successful business can be achieved with seven core principles, whether it is a small family fun business or a Fortune 500 global company.
+These foundation principles stand the test of time which makes them timeless.
 A successful business must have great leaders and great leaders often have these seven core principles that we will describe.

 2) Try, try, and try…even if you fail keep on trying new ways to attack problems.
 You learn from experience so don’t be afraid to “take the shot.”
 Also, when you fail, and you will fail, have the courage to learn from that mistake and don’t make the same mistake twice.